 Vehicular access to the Public Hall generally will continue to be by way of the Public Hall car park, but caterers' vehicles will have direct access to the kitchen on the south side of the Hall.

-The Town Council is grateful to Buckinghamshire Council's Community Board for a significant contribution towards the cost of the feasibility study, whilst the principal source of funding for delivering the improvements is expected to be from developer contributions that have been collected over recent years for the provision of local sport and leisure facilities within the town.
+The Town Council is grateful to Buckinghamshire Council's Community Board for a significant contribution towards the cost of the feasibility study, whilst the principal source of funding for delivering the improvements will be from developer contributions that have been collected over recent years for the provision of local sport and leisure facilities within the town.